South Dakota v. Wayfair, Inc.: South Dakota law

 Partially based on Kennedy's concurrence in the 2015 case, South Dakota passed Senate Bill 106 in March 2016 with the intent of collecting sales tax from out-of-state vendors due to the state from purchases to be shipped into the state.
 The bill was one of the first so-called "kill Quill" bills, purposely made to challenge the Quill ruling based on the Direct Marketing Ass'n results.
 The proposed law established various safeguards for vendors and required only those with sales of over US$100,000 or with more than 200 different transactions shipped to addresses in the state to collect taxes.
-Furthermore, the law applied prospectively only, not retroactively, and further included provisions whereby it would not take effect until a final court ruling on its constitutionality.
+Furthermore, the law applied prospectively only, not retroactively, and included provisions whereby it would not take effect until a final court ruling on its constitutionality.

 By April 2017, at least 20 other states had pending or enacted similar legislation designed to challenge Quill, including Alabama, Indiana, Tennessee, and Wyoming.

 Prior to the law coming into force on May 1, 2016, the state sent out notices of lawsuit to four of the largest out-of-state vendors that the state believed would exceed the sales threshold and were not already collecting sales taxes: Wayfair, Overstock.com, Newegg, and Systemax.
 Of them, Systemax did not challenge the state and followed through with registering to collect sales tax for purchases made by South Dakota residents.
 The other three companies refused to comply, maintaining the decision from Quill.
 The state followed through with trial court, but the Sixth Judicial Circuit Court of South Dakota ruled that it was "duty bound" to follow the U.S. Supreme Court's decision of Quill.
 The state challenged that through the South Dakota Supreme Court, but the Court again could not act.
-Justice Glen A. Severson wrote in its unanimous September 2017 decision: "However persuasive the State’s arguments on the merits of revisiting the issue, Quill has not been overruled."
+Justice Glen A. Severson wrote in its unanimous September 2017 decision: "However persuasive the State's arguments on the merits of revisiting the issue, Quill has not been overruled."